Family Nurse Practitioner (M.S.N.) (Accelerated Online)

 Review important information about official test scores.

-• current, valid, unencumbered Registered Nurse license in Texas with date issued from the Board of Nursing and Nursys uploaded into the application system.
+• Current, valid, unencumbered Registered Nurse license in Texas with date issued from the Board of Nursing and Nursys uploaded into the application system.
 Multistate licenses are accepted as long as Texas is declared the home state.

-*Please note once a student has been offered admission, additional criteria must be completed and met prior to admission and the required due dates as listed by the School of Nursing.
+• Once a student has been offered admission, additional criteria must be completed and met prior to admission and the required due dates as listed by the School of Nursing.

 Review important information about documents.